 The reason why it’s used in multiple places is due to the numerous advantages it has over other types of flooring.

 - Desired texture, you can choose a smooth or rough surface that increases its adhesion.
-It is compatible with concrete troweling.
+It is compatible with power floated concrete.

 - Durability, perfect for industries with heavy loads and machinery.